-Net exposure in foreign currency I measured in US dollars
+Net exposure in foreign currency i measured in US dollars

-Shock (volatility) to the $/foreign currency I exchange rate
+Shock (volatility) to the $/foreign currency i exchange rate.

 Identify and describe the different types of foreign exchange trading activities

-A bank’s position in the FX markets generally reflects four (4) trading activities.
-The purchase/sale of foreign currencies …
+A bank’s position in the FX markets generally reflects four trading activities.
+The purchase and sale of foreign currencies in order to facilitate customers to:

-To allow customers to participate in international commercial trade transactions
+Participate in international commercial trade transactions

-To allow customers to take positions in foreign investments (real or financial assets)
+Take positions in foreign investments (real or financial assets)

-For hedging purposes—i.e., to offset currency exposure
+Hedge FX exposure —i.e., to offset currency exposure

-For speculative purposes
+Take a view on the market in the form of speculating

 Identify the sources of foreign exchange trading gains and losses

-In the first two activities (To allow customers to participate in international commercial trade transactions; To allow customers to take positions in foreign investments, real or financial assets), the bank normally acts as an agent of its customers for a fee but does not assume the FX risk itself.
+In the first two activities (To allow customers to participate in international commercial trade transactions; and to allow customers to take positions in foreign investments, real or financial assets), the bank normally acts as an agent of its customers for a fee but does not assume the FX risk itself.